Adolfo Barberis: Life

 Adolfo Barberis was born in Turin on 1 June 1884 as the second of four children to the Novara-born dentist Carlo Barberis and Teresa Chione di Caluso.
 He had one sister (who preceded him) Clelia and two successive brothers after him named Giacomo and Carlo.
 His mother was pious and gentle while his father was often brash and abrasive with little tenderness for his children.
 Barberis was baptized at Pentecost on 7 June 1884 in the parish church of Santa Giulia (a church the baroness Venerable Juliette Colbert de Barolo established) in the Vanchiglia village.
 The Barberis's later moved in the same village closer to the parish of San Tommaso Apostolo which was under the governance of the Order of Friars Minor who prepared Barberis for his First Communion on 27 April 1893 and his Confirmation less than a month later.

 Barberis studied for the priesthood in the seminaries in Turin (1895-1900) and then in Giaveno where he received the clerical dress on 15 August 1900 from the curate of San Carlo.
 He studied also in Chieri from 1900 to 1902 for philosophical studies and then underwent his theological studies from 1902 to 1907.

 He received his ordination to the priesthood on 29 June 1907 in the metropolitan cathedral from the Cardinal Archbishop of Turin Agostino Richelmy who had appointed him as his personal assistant months prior in 1906.
 He celebrated his first Mass on 30 June 1907 in the San Carlo church.
 Barberis founded a college hostel for students around this time and became invested in diocesan pilgrimages to Lourdes.
 But he soon harbored desires to join the missions and to join the Consolata Missionaries.
 But Cardinal Richelmy dissuaded him from doing this.
 But this did not prevent him from 1907 to 1909 going to the Consolata Missionaries' convent to receive spiritual direction from the two brothers Blessed Giovanni Maria Boccardo and Blessed Luigi Boccardo.
 In his role as the cardinal's aide he accompanied his benefactor and patron to the papal conclave in 1914 and the conclave in 1922.
+He also looked after the cardinal when Richelmy was ill.
 The cardinal had complete trust and confidence in Barberis which frustrated his colleagues who believed that he had too much influence and power.

+Barberis had a passion for sacred art and was appointed to oversee the education of seminarians in sacred art once Pope Pius X - in 1910-11 - ordered that seminaries teach it.
+In 1915 he was appointed chaplain of the “Maria Letizia” military hospital.